- 1 What should I not miss in Malaga?

 So, if you want to visit Málaga as a quick city break, then two to three days in the city could be the ideal amount of time.
 Two days will allow you to see all the main tourist sites and hit a couple of museums and a third day is ideal for a day trip or beach day.

-Is Malaga Spain safe for tourists?
+Is Malaga good for shopping?

 Is Malaga expensive?